T-count and T-depth of any multi-qubit unitary: Introduction

 \begin{conjecture} It is not possible to have $\epsilon$-T-count or $\epsilon$-T-depth-optimal synthesis algorithms with complexity $\poly\left(2^n,\teps\right)$ or $\poly\left(2^n,\tdeps\right)$ respectively. \end{conjecture}

-However, from the improvements in T-count obtained by us, we feel it is important to design efficient multi-qubit resource-optimal synthesis algorithms.
+However, from the improvements in T-count obtained by us (Section \ref{sec:result}), we feel it is important to design efficient multi-qubit resource-optimal synthesis algorithms.
 In many practical quantum algorithms it is not too difficult to decompose a large unitary into smaller ones.
 We can apply composability rules (for example see \cite{2021_M} for global phase invariant distance) and distribute the errors among these small unitaries, such that the overall error remains within the desired bound.
 The complexity of resource-optimal synthesis algorithms will determine the maximum size of the component unitaries in a decomposition.
+The larger the components, the better the resource estimates, as evident from the results in our paper (Section \ref{sec:result}).